Read Client Reviews

 Top Ten Considerations For Men Going Through a Divorce

-Living Arrangements for Divorcing Men: If you possibly can, it’s best not to move out of your marital home.
+Living Arrangements: If you possibly can, it’s best not to move out of your marital home.
 If you can tolerate staying, it’s best to stay put for a couple of reasons.
 The most obvious is that it will save you a great deal of money, but there is a more subtle reason for not walking out.
 It may seem unfair, but leaving home can later be interpreted by the court as abandonment, especially if you do it without a written agreement explaining the reason for your move and outlining how you will continue to interface with your children.

-Martial and Separate Property for Men: Both the husband and the wife need to gather as much documentation as possible about any property that was acquired as a gift or by inheritance while the couple were married.
+Marital and Separate Property for Men: Both the husband and the wife need to gather as much documentation as possible about any property that was acquired as a gift or by inheritance while the couple were married.
 Likewise, any property that was owned by either party prior to their marriage should be well documented.
 This can include stock options, life insurance, a pension, or any other type of retirement fund such as an IRA or 401k.

 Spending Habits and Finances: In order to come to a fair resolution with your spouse regarding possible spousal and/or child support payments, you will need to gather information about household expenses.
 This requires obtaining copies of bank statements, credit card statements, and any other receipts for cash payments.
 By thoroughly understanding how money has been spent in the past, you will be able to project future expenses, such as housing, health insurance, and specific child-related expenses.